-Perhaps nowhere is the effectiveness of constructive engagement clearer than in India where PTF puts special emphasis on grants related to national safety-net schemes, in particular: the Public Distribution System (PDS - providing rations at very subsidised prices to the poor) and the National Rural Employment Guarantee Scheme (NREGS - which guarantees up to 100 days employment per family per year at the official minimum wage).
+Perhaps nowhere is the effectiveness of constructive engagement clearer than in the India program.
+Though this has been largely (but not entirely) financed by DFID, DGF funds have financed the overall coordinating partner in Bangalore.
 The Karnataka partners have shifted from angry posturing towards the owners of the "fair price" shops who do not give full rations to embarking on a dialogue in which they learn the problems that the shopkeepers face.
 By holding joint meetings between the shopkeepers and community leaders a number of common interests and major obstacles have been identified, leading to cooperation in tackling them with the State officials.
 As a result, the quantity, quality and timeliness of supplies to the ration shops has greatly improved (with less loss due to corruption), relationships with the PDS shopkeepers and officials are better, and on-going cooperation is ensuring that all entitled get the rations they deserve.
 In addition, the cooperating shopkeepers now apply peer pressure on those who continue to indulge in corrupt or unjust practices.
 Similarly what used to be a strained relationship between District-level officials and communities in the allocation of emergency work and the selection of public work projects in the NREGS scheme has been turned into a positive relationship in some cases, with the authorities trusting the communities themselves to select the projects and allocate the work.
-This is a win-win for all concerned, except for the crooked engineers and others who had benefited from the status quo.
+This is a win-win for all concerned, except for the crooked engineers and others who previously benefited by holding both the reins and the purse-strings in these public works schemes.

-Some public servants interviewed in India, Philippines and elsewhere confessed that at first they were not favourable towards the planned CAC activities (seeing them as making extra work), but they have come to see them as catalytic, achieving much more than they had thought possible and more beneficial in improving state programmes than the reforms they could have achieved by themselves.
+Some public servants interviewed in India, Philippines and elsewhere confessed that at first they were not favorable towards the planned CMCC activities (seeing them as making extra work), but they have come to see them as catalytic, achieving much more than they had thought possible and more beneficial in improving state programs than the reforms they could have achieved by themselves.
 In the Philippines this related to efforts to clean up procurement processes and in India to Food Inspectors' efforts to hold Fair Price Shops to account.

 While CSO collaboration with a public body can lead to outcomes that are greater than each by itself could expect to achieve, the "constructive" principle should not be taken too far.
-Many officials have done everything possible to thwart social accountability activities and have resorted to threatening behaviour towards some CAC workers.
-In very polarized settings it may be difficult for a CAC partner to find a public entity that will cooperate, especially overtly (although in such situations a special premium attaches to any official who is a reform champion).
-Many CAC partners have chosen to "name and shame" corrupt officials or to organize various forms of public protests.
-While PTF hasn't opposed such strategies, they don't sit easily with the principle of constructive engagement.
+Many officials have done everything possible to thwart social accountability activities and have resorted to threatening behavior towards some CMCC workers.
+In very polarized settings it may be difficult for a CMCC partner to find a public entity that will cooperate, especially overtly (although in such situations a special premium attaches to any official who is a reform champion).
+Many CMCC partners have found it necessary to "name and shame" corrupt officials or to organize various forms of public protests.
+While PTF hasn't blocked such strategies, they don't sit easily with the principle of constructive engagement.
 In some countries early grantees experienced considerable delays because PTF then required signed documents from the relevant public bodies committing to a partnership (this requirement is no longer applied).
 Some genuine reform champions may avoid any formalized engagement with civil society since this might court over-exposure and personal reprisals.
 This is not a significant problem providing the principle is adhered to pragmatically, as an aspirational goal rather than a bottom line.